AlexeyRaga/alexeyraga.github.io/_posts/2015-09-01-things-you-do-not-have.md

 You still **can** specify types explicitly **if you want**, but it is not how people typically write F# code.

 ### Conclusion
 In this article I picked some of the features I really miss in C#.
-It is not a comprehensive list, and I only things from F# were listed, simply because I wanted to make this article more relevant for developers who want or have to stay in .NET ecosystem.
+It is not a comprehensive list, and I only lister things from F#, simply because I wanted to make this article more relevant for developers who want or have to stay in .NET ecosystem.

 For those I could advice: give F# a try.
 Do it not for the sake of learning another language, but for very pragmatic and result-oriented reasons: you write **much** less code, you write **much** simpler and trivial code, you write **much** less boilerplate and ceremony.
 And you still stay with .NET, so you don't change anything except the words you type in your IDE :)